×

 Posts using such banned words find themselves rapidly removed from social media, and should a user draw too much attention from the authorities, they could find their online accounts removed too.

-Among the most common mythical creatures are the “River Crabs.”
+Among the most common mythical creatures are the:

 Pronounced in Mandarin as hé xiè, this word sounds very similar to the word Harmony/Harmonize (hé xié).

-The word “harmonize” began to be censored due to the fact that it was simultaneously used to describe something being actively censored (eg. “This popular Weibo account was harmonized”).
-This led to people on the Chinese internet using the slang form in its place.
+The word “harmonize” began to be censored because it was also used to describe something being actively censored (as in, “This popular Weibo account was harmonized”).
+This led to people using the slang form in its place.

 Pronounced in Mandarin as cǎo ní mǎ, this word sounds very similar to 肏你妈 (cào nǐ mā), a crude Chinese insult meaning “f&$k your mother.”

-This slang has grown to become a popular meme of its own in China: used to ridicule government censorship of often mundane content.
+It’s become a popular meme in China used to ridicule government censorship of often mundane content.

 Now that you’ve learned many new Chinese internet slang words, let’s take a look at where it’s appropriate to use them, and when you would be better served to use more conventional Chinese vocabulary.